 Children should be closely watched after they start medicines.
 The doctor can assess if your child is getting the right dose.

 Be sure that medicine for ADHD is taken on schedule.
 You'll also need to keep track of the effects of the medicine.
 Talk often with your child's doctor.

 Medicines to treat ADHD include:

-Most often, stimulant medicines are used to treat ADHD.
-These medicines are effective for people of all ages.
-But more research is needed on how adults respond.
-In general, stimulant medicines improve symptoms.
-There are often quick and dramatic improvements in behavior.
+Most often, stimulants are used to treat ADHD.
+These work well for people of all ages.
+In general, stimulants improve symptoms quickly.

-If stimulant medicines have bothersome side effects or aren't effective, your child's doctor might recommend a nonstimulant medicine such as atomoxetine (Strattera), clonidine (Kapvay), or guanfacine (Intuniv).
-These medicines may be used alone or in combination with stimulant medicines.
+If stimulants don't work or have side effects that cause problems, your child's doctor might recommend a nonstimulant.
+These medicines may be used alone or along with stimulant medicines.

 National Institute of Mental Health (2008).
 Attention Deficit Hyperactivity Disorder (NIH Publication No. 08-3572).
 Available online: http://www.nimh.nih.gov/health/publications/attention-deficit-hyperactivity-disorder/adhd_booklet.pdf.